dalesgit/dalesgit.github.io/relg101-f18/presentations/ritual-sq.md

 ## Other examples of  Religious Rituals

-- In **Shi’a Islam**, the “passion plays” of the month of Muharram reenact the martyrdom of Husayn at Karbala in 692 C.E. and draw members of the Shi’i community into an eternal drama in which good suffers in its struggle with evil.
+- In **Shi’a Islam**, the “passion plays” of the month of **Muharram** reenact the martyrdom of **Husayn** at Karbala in 692 C.E. and draw members of the Shi’a community into an eternal drama in which good suffers in its struggle with evil.
-- In Shinto, the rituals performed at shrines throughout Japan reenact the conflict between Amaterasu (the sun goddess) and Susanoo (the god of storms) and enable participants to feel themselves a part of the struggle to bring order to the world.
+- In Shinto, the rituals performed at shrines throughout Japan reenact the conflict between **Amaterasu** (the sun goddess) and **Susanoo** (the god of storms) and enable participants to feel themselves a part of the struggle to bring order to the world.

 ---